Should I Pay My Nanny On The Books?

 “Our first full-time babysitter asked us not to put her on the books, so we didn't.
 Big mistake.
 When we had to let her go because things weren't working out, she said she might file for unemployment.
 We scrambled to pay the back dated taxes …the process was time-consuming, costly and nerve-wracking.”- a parent/nanny employer

 The short answer is yes!
-If you’re paying over $2,700 in 2024, did you know it’s the law to pay above board?
-In your state, the nanny tax threshold could be even less, typically $1,000 in a quarter.
-Many people think nannies, caregivers, or that learning supervisor you just hired, are independent contractors.
+If you’re paying over $2,800 in 2025, did you know it’s the law to pay above board?
+In your state, the nanny tax threshold is even less, typically $1,000 in a quarter.
+Many people think nannies and caregivers are independent contractors.
 They are actually your employee, even if they only work part-time or for multiple families.
 The IRS is really clear that you are required to withhold and pay employer taxes.
 If your employee needs more information about being paid on the books, here's what to say.

 Why does paying on the books even matter?

-Many households found themselves in a mess this year when they had to let their employee go because of COVID and unemployment claims were filed.
+Many households found themselves in a mess back in 2020 when they had to let their employee go because of COVID and unemployment claims were filed.
 No one can qualify for unemployment unless they are paid legally.
 Those families had to spend countless and frustrating hours fixing the situation with their state and the IRS.

 What are the expected nanny tax costs?